Winter Paddleboarding — How to Stay Safe and Train All Year in Cold Weather

 2. Is wind under 15 mph for the full duration of your planned session?

-3. Is someone ashore aware of your location and expected return time?
+3. Does someone onshore know your location and expected return time?

 5. Are you paddling with at least one other person?

-If any of those answers is no, the session either gets modified or it doesn’t happen.
+Any answer that’s “no” means the session gets modified or it doesn’t happen.
 The water will be there in April.
-There’s no training adaptation worth a cold-shock drowning event, and there’s no fitness goal worth the risk of solo immersion in 38-degree water.
+No training adaptation is worth a cold-shock drowning, and no fitness goal justifies solo immersion in 38-degree water.

-Winter paddleboarding is genuinely worth doing.
-The flat water, the quiet, the physiological adaptations, the satisfaction of not losing four months of fitness every year — those are real.
-But the version of winter SUP that’s worth doing is the one where accurate risk understanding comes before the session plan.
+Winter paddleboarding is genuinely worth doing — the flat water, the quiet, the physiological gains, not losing four months of fitness every year.
+That’s what makes winter SUP endearing to us year-round paddlers.
+But the version that’s worth doing is the one where you understand the actual risk before you build the session plan.
 The gear matters.
 The location matters.
 The conditions matter.
-What matters most is knowing exactly which threat you’re actually managing, and building everything else around that.

 Cold shock.
 First 90 seconds.
 Dress for the water.